-Luke’s Place partners with CLEO Connect to deliver webinars on family law topics that deal with issues faced by women who have been subjected to violence in their relationship.
-The webinars are pre-recorded and will be posted to LukesPlace.ca and CLEOConnect.ca the afternoon of the date listed.
+Luke’s Place partners with CLEO to deliver family law information webinars on issues faced by women who have been subjected to violence in their relationship.
+The webinars are pre-recorded and will be posted to this website and CLEOConnect.ca the afternoon of the date listed.

 Divorce Act update – Aug 27, 2019